trietsch/xbar/README.md

 To change the settings, copy the `.bitbucket-config.template` to `.bitbucket-config.ini` and adjust to your own preferences.
 PRs that you have marked as approved can be omitted, by setting the value in the configuration.

 ### Man of the Day schedule
 Reads the MotD for today from an iCalendar feed, and shows the first name.
 Go the the Confluence page, subscribe to the MotD calendar and add it to the config file for the MotD (without quotes).
+Make sure you install the package `ics`: `pip install ics`.